Boen97/BackStore/notes/javascript-the-definitive-guide/Chapter-1-1-intro.md

   1. web browser
   2. Node
      Node gives JavaScript access to the entire operating system, allowing JavaScript to read or write files

+- expression
+a phrase of JavaScript that produce a value.

+- an expression is something that computes a value but doesn’t do anything: it doesn’t alter the program state in any way.
+- Statements, on the other hand, don’t have a value, but they do alter the state.